EngineeredDev/pr-stacker/README.md

-# eng-dev-bot
+# pr-stacker-bot

-> A GitHub App built with [Probot](https://github.com/probot/probot) that EngineeredDev Github Bot
+> A GitHub App built with [Probot](https://github.com/probot/probot) by EngineeredDev for easy folding of stacked PR's on Github.

 ## Setup